cryptoprofitswitcher/CryptoProfitSwitcher/README.md

     2. Delete the existing NiceHash algorithms you don't want to mine
     3. Edit the NiceHash algorithms you want to mine
     4. Add the additional NiceHash algorithms you want to mine
-5. Open the file Settings.json and edit the settings, most importantly edit the expected hashrates
+5. Open the file *Settings.json* and edit the settings, most importantly edit the expected hashrates
+6. Start *CryptonightProfitSwitcher.exe* (Optional: As administrator)
+7. PROFIT!!!

 ### Default configuration